paolacnz/Week-2-Paola-Casta-eda/Logic problem/Readme.md

 Answer:

-The only student who is telling the truth is Dan, and he is the only one who studied math yesterday.
+The only student who is telling the truth is Bob, and he is the only one who studied math yesterday.